The Acclaimed Online |

 Wicca For Queer Folk

-You may be tempted to pass, and keep your sexual orientation or gender history a secret.
+You may be tempted to pass, in your coven, and keep your sexual orientation or gender history a secret.

 There's always the risk that a Circle may not feel comfortable with your situation.
 Whether they bar you or try unsuccessfully to "ignore" it, it may not work out.